A classification of postcritically finite Newton maps: Equivalence of abstract extended Newton graphs

 Then $g'\circ g_1$ realizes an equivalence between the two abstract extended Newton graphs (let $\phi_0=\phi_1=g'\circ g_1$ in Definition \ref{Def_ThurstonEquivalenceAbstExtGraphs}), except that the Newton rays must still be shown to be equivalent.
-Apply Steps 1 and 2 in Definition \ref{defn:AENGequivalence} so that all Newton rays have corresponding endpoints under $\phi_0,\phi_1$.
+Apply Corollary \ref{cor:CompatibleRayOrbits} so that all Newton rays have corresponding endpoints under $\phi_0,\phi_1$.
 Then since $\ol{f_1}$ and $\ol{f_2}$ are Thurston equivalent as branched covers, Lemma \ref{Lem:NumericsOfAnnulusExtensions} implies the rays are equivalent.
 Thus $(\Sigma_1,f_1)$ and $(\Sigma_2,f_2)$ are combinatorially equivalent. \end{proof}